 Before you sign the copier contract, the partner you’re working with will do a print assessment.
 Find out the details of that process and what to expect here.

 You will want to make sure you fully understand the contract and the invoice process.
-I will leave you with some additional links to help with this:

 If you have any questions on this, please feel free to ask away!